Robpol86/robpol86.com/docs/posts/2025/2025-02-10-truenas-scale-aiffro-runbook.md

 ### 1.3.0 Boot to Installer

-TODO

-1. Do not plug in USB-C SSD yet
+1. Do not plug in the **OS drive** yet
-1. Plug in AURGA, USB-C installer, and power
+1. Plug in AURGA, the **USB installer drive**, and power cable
     1. Wait for AURGA LED to turn from red to amber
-1. Connect to AURGA via WiFi and open viewer
+1. Connect to AURGA via WiFi and open the viewer app
-    1. On the viewer Welcome screen click **Skip for now**
+    1. On the viewer Welcome screen click "Skip for now"
-1. Click **Search Now** and then click **Connect** under "Devices", you should now see the HDMI output (LED should turn solid green)
+1. Click "Search Now" and then click "Connect" under "Devices", you should now see the HDMI output (LED should turn solid green)
 1. Installer should have booted up
-1. Plug in USB-C SSD
+1. Plug in the **OS drive**
-1. NOTE: AURGA will not apply a keypress until the SHIFT key is released, so don't hold it for consecutive caps
+1. NOTE: AURGA will not apply a keypress until the SHIFT key is released, so don't hold it for consecutive capital letters

+### 1.4.0 Install TrueNAS Scale

+TODO

 ---